SeduceProject/piseduce_doc/_posts/administration/2021-09-06-monitoring-agent.md

 Thanks to the PoE ports, we can easily turn off or turn on the Raspberrys from SNMP commands sent to the switches.
 Another interesting feature is the power monitoring of the PoE ports in order to know the power consumption of the Raspberrys.
-In this article, we described the *agent_monitoring* module of the *piseduce_agent* project.
+In this article, we described the *agent_power* module of the *piseduce_agent* project.
 This module enables to monitor the power consumption of the PoE ports.
-Then, the monitoring data is available from the *Switch Monitoring* panel of the *piseduce_webui* project.
+Then, the monitoring data is available from the *Power Monitoring* panel of the *piseduce_webui* project.

-The *agent_monitoring* module use a InfluxDB database.
+The *agent_power* module use a InfluxDB database.
 So, we must install influxdb on the agent:
 ```
 apt install influxdb influxdb-client